CU-ESIIL/wildcard-topic-innovation-summit-2025__19/README.md

-# Project Group OASIS — Starter Website & README Kit
+# Wildcard Topic Innovation Summit 2025 (Group 19) — Project Hub & Website Kit

 This guide is written for people who may be brand new to GitHub.
 It will show you, step by step, how to use this repository as both:

+This specific copy powers the website and shared workspace for the Wildcard Topic Innovation Summit 2025 team (Group 19).

 1. A **website** to communicate your science to others.
 2. A **hub for sharing code** within your group.